๐ Winking Face

 Earliest "wink": One of the first documented uses

-in digital communication dates back to September 10, 1982—just one day after Scott Fahlman suggested using it:-)
+;-)in digital communication dates back to September 10, 1982—just one day after Scott Fahlman suggested using it:-)to mean jokes. -

 Codepoints